msanand/msanand.github.io/_posts/2014-11-10-IoT-internet-of-things-good-bad-ugly.md

 Google and Nest are making [significant strides](http://www.forbes.com/sites/parmyolson/2014/06/24/google-nest-smart-home-internet-of-things/) in establishing the [Nest Platform](https://developer.nest.com/) as the foundation for all consumer-based IoT devices and their software.
 All major players like Cisco, Qualcomm, IBM, Broadcom, Samsung, Microsoft have similar strategies for creating standards.

 [Eclipse IoT Working Group](http://wiki.eclipse.org/IoT) is playing its part in standardising a set of open source technologies for IoT.
-This group is a collaboration of industry and academic partners building a set of open source technlogy that will be the foundation for the Internet of Things(IoT).
+This group is a collaboration of industry and academic partners building a set of open source technology that will be the foundation for the Internet of Things(IoT).
 The technologies constitute the protocols, tools, services and frameworks for building IoT/M2M applications.
 (Details listed above in this post)

 But, the opinion is still divided on standards and protocols.